fluffy/ietf/rtcweb-video/draft-ietf-rtcweb-video-03.md

   used.

 profile-level-id:
-: Implementations MUST include this parameter within SDP and MUST interpret it when receiving it.
+: Implementations MUST include this parameter within SDP and SHOULD interpret it when receiving it.

 max-mbps, max-smbps, max-fs, max-cpb, max-dpb, and max-br:
-: These

-: parameters allow the implementation to specify that they can support certain features of H.264 at higher rates and values than those signalled by their level (set with profile-level-id).
+: These parameters allow the implementation to specify that they can support certain features of H.264 at higher rates and values than those signalled by their level (set with profile-level-id).
 Implementations MAY include these parameters in their SDP, but SHOULD interpret them when receiving them,